David-Worboys/Black-DVD-Archiver/README.md

    * Fixed and set to 5.5 Mb/s.
 This allows 2 hours of video on a DVD in high quality
  * _DVD_Used_ - The percent of the DVD used by the selected files.
    * Only 99% is available this allows 1% to cover for any time overruns.
-     * Added benefit of providing a small buffer on the outer edge of the DVD to protect from edge damage
+     * The added benefit of providing a small buffer on the outer edge of the DVD is to protect the DVD from edge damage
  * _Archive Folder_ - This is set by the user
    * The Archive Folder is where the DVD image, ISO image (used to burn a DVD) and DVD source files are stored.
    * The Archive Folder is best placed on a NAS (Network Attached Storage) device where a media-player can access it.
    * The DVD file folder is composed of a unique code and the project name: e.g DVD-HV-000209-6_Userguide_Example
-     * DVD - Is self explanatory
+     * DVD - Is self-explanatory
      * HV - Home Video
      * 000209 - Sequential Folder Number
      * 6 - Check sum
      * Userguide_Example - The Project Name
  * _DVD Build Folder_ - This is set by the user
    * The folder in which all the assets required to build a DVD are marshalled
-   * Will be overwritten on the next DVD build
+   * It will be overwritten on the next DVD build
    * The relevant files will be copied from here to the _Archive Folder_ when a DVD build is complete

 ### DVD Input Files Panel